Information about Grants and Loans programs available to the NSW cricket community.

 The Cricket NSW and McDonald’s Facility Grants Program’s primary objective is to support projects that aim to increase cricket participation in New South Wales.

-The Grants Program will once again open later this year.
 To ensure your project meets the Programs eligibility criteria, please refer to the 2017-18 Cricket NSW & McDonald’s Facility Grants Program Guidelines.

 For assistance with cricket facility specifications, please refer to Cricket Australia’s Community Cricket Facility Guidelines.

 Should you wish to enquire about the Grants Program or discuss your cricket project, please contact your local Cricket NSW Development Manager.